 Powdered sugar, as needed for dusting

 Melt butter in medium saucepan over medium-low heat.
-Continue cooking, watching closely, 10-12 minutes or until butter foams and turns a very deep golden brown color, being careful not to burn the butter.
-Remove from heat immediately.
-Pour butter into large bowl, scraping the bottom of the pan to get all the brown bits.
+Continue cooking, watching closely, 10-12 minutes or until butter foams and turns a very deep golden brown, being careful not to burn butter.
+Immediately remove from heat.
+Pour butter into large bowl, scraping bottom of pan to get all the brown bits.
 Freeze, stirring occasionally, 25-30 minutes or until butter is solid but not frozen.

 Heat oven to 350°F. Line cookie sheets with parchment paper; set aside.